Dining | Surveys | Trains | Programs for Businesses

 Hyatt Hotel's Meeting Dividends program offers points for holding business meetings on their properties.
 Click on the Terms and Conditions link to get the details.

-Marriott Hotels Rewarding Events offer up to 50,000 points for each group, event or meeting, plus 10 Elite nights toward your Silver, Gold or Platinum Elite status for each qualified group or event.
+Marriott Hotels Rewarding Events offer up to 15,000 miles on a large selection of airlines or up to 50,000 points for each group, event or meeting, plus 10 Elite nights toward your Silver, Gold or Platinum Elite status for each qualified group or event.

 Business can buy miles for incentives Businesses and organizations can buy miles from many airlines, and then use those miles for customer promotions, employee recognition, sales programs, fund raising, or whatever.
 This, of course, is the source of most of the offers on this web site.
 I do not plan to follow all of the offers for such programs, since most of them are privately negotiated.
 But if I find an offer of interest, I will list it here.
 Please let me know of any you find.